chubbymaggie/fast/README.md

 ## Dependencies
 The current implementation is based on `protobuf` and `flatbuffers`, as well as `srcml` which parses code to XML, and [`rapidxml`](https://github.com/dwd/rapidxml) which parses XML documents.

-To get it working, we have already included `rapidxml` code in the sources, but you will still need to have the following installed:
+To get it working, we have already included `rapidxml` code in the source, but it has dependencies on the following software:

 * [srcML](http://www.srcml.org/)

 * [protobuf](https://github.com/google/protobuf)

 * [flatbuffers](https://github.com/google/flatbuffers)

 If they aren't installed, the following commands will get them installed:
 ### MacOSX using [Homebrew](https://brew.sh/)